Cycl0/pharmacovigilance-gen-ai/README.md

 ## Objective
-Use LLM models to analyze social media posts through the lenses of pharmacovigilance.
+Use LLM models to analyze social media posts through the lens of pharmacovigilance.
 Verify if users are talking about side effects of a determined medicine, then catalog this data.

 ## Requirements
 - Docker